Get Your Schnitzel Girl Weekly Recipes Delivered To Your Inbox!

 That being said, this simple meal was one of my favorite weeknight dinners, and hers too.
 It is so simple to make, especially since you can buy the ham already cut into cubes.
 Serve with a salad, and dinner is done!

-- 1 lb egg noodles (I prefer the wide noodles for this dish)
+- 1 lb egg noodles (I prefer the wide noodles for this dish),. or pasta of your choice

 - 4 tbl butter

-- 8 oz ham steak, cubed (can be bought already cubed, or cut your own to the desired size
+- 8 oz ham steak, cubed (can be bought already cubed), or sliced ham, cut into large dice

-- Set a large pot of salted water to boil and cook the egg noodles according to directions.
+- Set a large pot of salted water to boil and cook the pasta according to directions.

 - When the noodles are done, drain and rinse and set them aside.